alexander-williamson/prequin-fullstack-interview-task/README.md

 As a Preqin user,
 I want to see a list of investors, their details and the total of their commitments.
 When I click on an investor,
-I want to see a breakdown of their commitments.
+I want to see a breakdown of their commitments
-When I click on an Asset Class
-I want to see relevant commitments.
+And be able to filter by Asset Class.
 ```

 Sample data is provided in `data.csv`.
 Assume a sole currency of GBP, and ignore any authentication needs.

-How you visualise the data is up to you, if you need guidance there are some wireframes in the repo.
+How you visualise the data is up to you, if you need guidance there are some optional wireframes in the repo.

 ## Technical Requirements